How Much Does it Cost to Open a Brewery in Ireland? [Brewery Startup Costs]

 6. Marketing, Branding, and PR

-With the brewery world growing increasingly more crowded with each passing year, new and emerging breweries need to prioritize marketing and branding strategies in order to stand out against competing beer halls.
+With the brewery world growing increasingly more crowded with each passing year, new and emerging breweries need to prioritise marketing and branding strategies in order to stand out against competing beer halls.

 Here are a few brewery marketing tips:

-Create original branded merchandise like keychains, koozies, bumper stickers, tee shirts, and other swag
+- Create original branded merchandise like keychains, can holders, bumper stickers, tee shirts, and other swag.

 7. Brewery Startup Capital and Loans